NVIDIA/DeepLearningExamples/PyTorch/Recommendation/DLRM/README.md

 4. Preprocess the dataset.

 Here are a few examples of different preprocessing commands.
-For the details on how those scripts work and detailed description of dataset types (small FL=15, large FL=3, xlarge FL=2), training possibilities and all the parameters consult the [preprocessing section](#preprocessing).
+Out of the box, we support preprocessing  on DGX-2 and DGX A100 systems.
+For the details on how those scripts work and detailed description of dataset types (small FL=15, large FL=3, xlarge FL=2), system requirements, setup instructions for different systems  and all the parameters consult the [preprocessing section](#preprocessing).
+For an explanation of the `FL` parameter, see the [Dataset Guidelines](#dataset-guidelines) and [Preprocessing](#preprocessing) sections.

-Depending on datastet type (small FL=15, large FL=3, xlarge FL=2) run one of following command:
+Depending on dataset type (small FL=15, large FL=3, xlarge FL=2) run one of following command:

 4.1.
 Preprocess to small dataset (FL=15) with Spark GPU:
 ```bash